 Marking data or results so that they aren't used isn't free.
-In the case of IEEE NaN the value is encoded in place of the value, but sometimes this flag might require additional "meta-memory".
+In the case of IEEE NaN the mark is encoded in place of the value, but sometimes the NaN mark might require additional "meta-memory".
 Resources are required to check for the erroneous mark and take appropriate actions.